rschristopher/ischristtrue.com/src/ancient-views/logos.md

 # Logos

-Literally *the word*, in a Christian context the logos is the word of God; and Christ is the word made flesh.
-The plural is *logoi*.
+Literally *the word*.
+In a Christian context the logos is the word of God; and Christ is the word made flesh.
+The plural of logos is *logoi*.